 LSC requires that each TIG applicant submit an online application using the LSC Grants Online System at http://lscgrants.lsc.gov.
-The online application system will be available by May 18, 2015.
-Only those programs that received an invitation following the 2015 TIG Letter of Intent phase are eligible to submit a full application.
+The online application system will be available by the week of April 25, 2016.
+Only those programs that received an invitation following the 2016 TIG Letter of Intent phase are eligible to submit a full application.

-The deadline for submission of TIG full applications is June 15, 2015 at 11:59 p.m.
+The deadline for submission of TIG full applications is May 31, 2016 at 11:59 p.m.
 EDT.
-Additional instructions and information can be found on the TIG website at http://tig.lsc.gov/grants/application-process.
+Additional instructions and information can be found on the TIG website.

 Submission through the TIG online system should be done by a person authorized to commit the applicant organization.
 Only one login per program will be able to manage the organization's TIG projects.
-If you need to change the TIG responsible login for your program, the Executive Director should send a request to Techgrants@lsc.gov.
+If you need to change the TIG responsible login for your program, the Executive Director should send a request to <a href="technical-tec

-When applicants login to their LSC Grants account, there will be a Task under the TIG section to submit a full application for each project that was invited from the Letter of Intent process.
+When an applicant logs in to their LSC Grants account, there will be a Task under the TIG section to submit a full application for each project that was invited from the Letter of Intent process.
 LSC recommends starting applications in the system at least three weeks before the deadline.
 We also recommend drafting the application in a Word document to cut and paste into the appropriate sections of the application in the online system.
 This will minimize problems in the event you lose work while you are in the system.
 You can be logged out of the system after a period of inactivity, so please save your work frequently.
 Please note that the input fields in LSC Grants will only accept plain text formatting.
 Do not paste any formatted copy such as tables, bullets, and bold.